junqili259/Home-Project-1/hp1.md

 Class template **my_unique_ptr** is a pointer management class template.
 The object of this class points to the dynamically allocated memory.
 Only one object of the my_unique_ptr class can point to a given block of memory.
 Once the object of the my_unique_ptr class is destroyed it releases/deletes the block of memory to which it was pointing.
 We say that the my_unique_ptr object owns the memory.

-The innards of the my_unique_ptr class are very simple: it contains a pointer to the datatype Type specified in the template (well, the actual unique_ptr also contains the deleter for the objects of Type but we don’t need it).
+The innards of the my_unique_ptr class are very simple:
++It contains a pointer to the datatype Type specified in the template (well, the actual unique_ptr also contains the deleter for the objects of Type but we don’t need it).

 Also, it contains the following public methods:

 + ~~Default constructor that initializes the object to point to nullptr.~~
 + Constructor that takes a pointer Type * as a parameter and sets the object to point there.
 We say that the newly created object takes ownership of the pointed memory.